soderluk/nirimgr/README.md

 ---

-Q: Why not create this in Rust?
+Q: Why not write this in Rust?

-A: Because I need to improve my Golang knowledge, and this was a great opportunity for me to dive a bit deeper into the language, as well as learn a bit more on the Niri IPC and how it works.
+A: Because I need to improve my Golang knowledge (for work), and this was a great opportunity for me to dive a bit deeper into the language, as well as learn a bit more on the Niri IPC and how it works.

 # Installation